-Our success is also dependent on our personnel's ability to adapt to rapidly changing environments and to perform in pace with our continuous innovations and industry developments.
+Our success is also dependent on our personnel's ability to adapt to rapidly changing environments and to perform in pace with continuous innovations and industry developments.
+We also may, from time to time, make adjustments or changes to our operating and governance model and there is a risk in such instances that our personnel and the overall organization may not effectively adapt.
 Although we devote significant attention to recruiting and training, there can be no assurance that our existing personnel will successfully be able to adapt to and support our strategic priorities.
 There is also a possibility that we are unable to attract qualified individuals with the requisite skills to implement our digital initiatives or other business strategies.